idoshahar96-sudo/brain-bleed-algorithm-evaluation/README.md

   (10 min mean runtime vs. 45s) and far less consistent, with a much wider spread of runtimes.
 It only beats the radiologist's independent read on 46% of scans overall, which is a real deployability constraint.
 - Pairwise agreement tells a more nuanced story.
 Algo1 and Algo3 agree on 93% of scans, but this is driven almost entirely by shared negative calls on true negatives, which dominate the dataset.
-When we restrict the comparison to true positive scans, the cases with the greatest clinical significance, the highest agreement is between Algo2 and Algo3, at 77%.
-Together with its highest sensitivity of the three, as noted earlier, this agreement with Algo3 makes Algo2 the strongest choice when detecting true positives is the priority.
+When we restrict the comparison to true positive scans, the cases with the greatest clinical significance, the highest agreement is between Algo2 and Algo3, at 77%. **Together with its highest sensitivity of the three, as noted earlier, this agreement with Algo3 makes Algo2 the strongest choice when detecting true positives is the priority**.

 ## Repo structure